dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/capture-vision-router/settings.md

 **Return Value**

-The capture vision settings in a JSON string.
+The Capture Vision settings in a JSON string.

 **Exception**